 - You have questions or concerns about your child's condition or care.

 - Medicines may be given to break up clots or help your child's blood clot more easily.
 Your child may also need medicine to control seizures or anemia (low red blood cell count).
 If your child has hyperglycemia (high blood sugar), he or she will be given medicine to lower the level.
 Medicine may also be given to raise or lower your child's temperature.

 - Thrombolysis is a procedure used to break apart clots in an artery in the brain.
 A catheter is guided into the artery until it is near the clot.
 Medicine is put through the catheter that will help break apart the clot.

-- Surgery may be used to remove a blood clot or to relieve pressure within your child's brain.
+- Surgery may be used to remove a blood clot or collection of blood, or to relieve pressure within your child's brain.
 Your child may also need surgery to place a clip to stop blood flow into an artery in his or her brain.